 Indefinite lived intangibles are not amortized but are reviewed for impairment at least annually or when events or changes in the business environment indicate it is more likely than not that the carrying value may be impaired.
 Our annual assessment may consist of a qualitative or quantitative analysis to determine if it is more likely than not that its fair value exceeds the carrying value.
 When performing the qualitative method, we determine whether the existence of events or circumstances leads us to determine that it is more likely than not (that is, a likelihood of more than 50%) that indefinite lived intangibles are impaired.
 If we choose to first assess qualitative factors and it is determined that it is not more likely than not that intangible assets are impaired, then we are not required to take further action to test for impairment.
-We also have the option to bypass the qualitative assessment and perform only the quantitative impairment test, which we may choose to perform in some periods but not in others.
-As the option to perform the qualitative assessment is not a permanent election, we reassess this option during each annual impairment review.
+We also have the option to bypass the qualitative assessment and perform only the qualitative assessment is not a permanent election, we reassess this option during each annual impairment review.
 An impairment loss, if any, is measured as the excess of the carrying value of the intangible asset over its fair value.